Charles Alverson: Films and books

-Alverson's credits also included children's books, short stories and short film scripts, some of which have recently been adapted to comics by the cartoonist John Linton Roberson, including Rapunzel and the parody the Story of OH!
+Alverson's credits also included children's books, short stories and short film scripts, some of which have been adapted to comics by the cartoonist John Linton Roberson, including Rapunzel in 2003 and the parody The Story of OH! in 2008.

 Personal life

 Alverson spent the last 22 years of his life in the village of Parage in Vojvodina, Serbia, with his wife, Živana.

 Archives

 The Howard Gotlieb Archival Research Center at Boston University houses the Charles Alverson Collection.